mrjmc99/agfa-ei-xero-monitoring/README.md

 4. **Incident Creation in ServiceNow**: In case of server actions, incidents are created in ServiceNow, and email notifications are sent.

+5. **Disabled Server Awareness**: In the event a server is disabled by the script, it will be stored in the disabled_servers.txt file, after the server issues have been resolved, it will need to be removed from this list so that it is actively checked again.

 ## Script Logic

 The script is structured as follows: